tilezen/vector-datasource/docs/layers.md

 ###### WhosOnFirst

-We use properties several properties to populate Simplified Chinese and Traditional Chinese with the following priority (first priority is at the top):
+We use several properties to populate Simplified Chinese and Traditional Chinese with the following priority (first priority is at the top):

 Simplified Chinese
 * `name:zho_cn_x_preferred`